George Strait breaks US concert attendance record for ticketed event

-COLLEGE STATION, Texas — At 72 years old, country music star George Strait is still making records.
-Saturday night in Texas, the Grammy Award-winning singer set an attendance record.
+COLLEGE STATION, Texas — At 72 years old, George Strait is still making records.
+Saturday night in Texas, the Grammy Award-winning singer set an attendance record!

-Strait’s concert at Kyle Field at Texas A&M’s campus in College Station, Texas, drew 110,905 fans, making it the all-time record for a ticketed concert in the United States, Billboard reported.
+Strait’s concert at Kyle Field at Texas A&M’s campus in College Station, Texas had 110,905 fans in attendance -- Making it the all-time record for a ticketed concert in the United States, Billboard reported.

 That topped the previous mark of 107,019 fans who watched the Grateful Dead perform at Raceway Park in New Jersey in 1977, according to the music news website.